 Helen has a probing focus on cyber security, risk matters and internal controls.
 As a passionate sponsor for gender diversity.
 Helen understands the importance of building a diverse talent pipeline and brings strong insight in this area to the Board, Delivering significant transformation programmes throughout her career.
-Helen brings strong leadership and an appetite for innovation and collaboration in her role as Sustainability Engagement Director a member of the supervisory board of the Dutch/Belgian retail company Ahold Delhaize, where she sits on the audit, finance and risk committee and also chairs the governance and nomination committee She is a non-executive director, senior independent director and a member of the audit, remuneration and nomination committees of Superdry plc, and non-executive director of Compass Group (the parent company of Bata Shoes), where she also chairs the audit committee.
+Helen brings strong leadership and an appetite for innovation and collaboration in her role as Sustainability Engagement Director secretariat roles since joining in Greencore in 2008, including serving as Deputy Group Secretary and more latterly Group Head of Legal and Compliance In addition to her role as Group Company Secretary, Jolene is also responsible for legal and regulatory matters for the wider Group.
+She is chair of the Sustainability Steering Committee and is also responsible for the Group's edible oils trading business.